Impact of axonal delay on structure development in a multi-layered network

 \subsubsection{Learning equation with propagation delay}

-Thus far, we have derived the covariance between the neural activity of layer \layer{B} neurons.
-However, when these neurons propagate spikes to a postsynaptic layer \layer{C} neuron, there will be a delay as the signal propagates from layer \layer{B} to layer \layer{C}, where arrival at the postsynaptic neuron will cause the signal to be further filtered by the postsynaptic cell's \gls{psp} function.
-To evaluate the impact of this, it is necessary to consider the origin of the learning rule in \eq{\ref{eq:learningRuleBC_Linsker}}, outlined in \eq{\ref{eq:wgtChangePrePost}}, in the context of the presynaptic output being delayed before arriving at the synapse where learning occurs, and the postsynaptic neural activity being filtered again at the layer $\layer{C}$ site.
-Using the model for layer $\layer{C}$ neural activity given in \eq{\ref{eq:rateC_DelayPSP}}, and assuming that the plasticity process of synapse weight change is initiated near the cell body of the post-synaptic neuron, the learning equation becomes,
+Thus far, we have derived the covariance between the neural activities of layer $\layer{B}$ neurons.
+However, when these neurons propagate spikes to a postsynaptic layer $\layer{C}$ neuron, there will be a delay as the signal propagates from layer $\layer{B}$ to layer \layer{C}, where arrival at the postsynaptic neuron will cause the signal to be further filtered by \gls{psp} of the postsynaptic cell.
+To evaluate the impact of this, it is necessary to consider the origin of the learning rule in \eq{\ref{eq:learningRuleBC_Linsker}}, outlined in \eq{\ref{eq:learningRuleBC_Linsker}}, in the context of the presynaptic output being delayed before arriving at the synapse where learning occurs, and the postsynaptic neural activity being filtered again at the layer $\layer{C}$ site.
+Using the model for layer $\layer{C}$ neural activity given in \eq{\ref{eq:rateC_DelayPSP}} and assuming that the plasticity process of synapse weight change is initiated near the cell body of the post-synaptic neuron, the learning equation becomes

 where $\lcov{}{}$ is the normalized form of covariance between layer $\layer{B}$ neurons.